How to Freeze Soup

 Such a pretty and comforting root vegetable soup, great for those chilly nights.

 Sauteed fennel and onions add lovely layers of flavor to this cold-weather soup.

 Creamy, comforting, earthy, warming, silky, and gorgeous, this butternut squash and carrot soup with Indian-inspired spices is a must-make recipe.

 This slurper incorporates some of my very favorite Japanese flavors, and my kids’ favorite noodle, udon.

-A root vegetable soup gets a Moroccan-spiced twist.
+A root vegetable soup with carrots and cauliflower gets a Moroccan-spiced twist.

 A touch of cream turns tomato soup into lushness.

 Deeply golden in color, deeply flavorful in taste.